The Anarchy: White Ship

-With William Adelin dead, Henry had only one other legitimate child, Matilda, but female rights of inheritance were unclear during this period.
-Despite Henry taking a second wife, Adeliza of Louvain, it became increasingly unlikely that Henry would have another legitimate son and instead he looked to Matilda as his intended heir.
+Henry had only one other legitimate child, Matilda, but female rights of inheritance were unclear during this period.
+Despite Henry taking a second wife, Adeliza of Louvain, it became increasingly unlikely that Henry would have another legitimate son, and instead he looked to Matilda as his intended heir.
 Matilda had been married to Henry V, Holy Roman Emperor, from which she later claimed the title of empress.
-Her husband died in 1125 and she was remarried in 1128 to Geoffrey V of Anjou, whose county bordered the Duchy of Normandy.
+Her husband died in 1125, and she was remarried in 1128 to Geoffrey V of Anjou, whose county bordered the Duchy of Normandy.
 Geoffrey was unpopular with the Anglo-Norman elite: as an Angevin ruler, he was a traditional enemy of the Normans.
 At the same time, tensions continued to grow as a result of Henry's domestic policies, in particular the high level of revenue he was raising to pay for his various wars.
 Conflict was curtailed by the power of the king's personality and reputation.

 Henry attempted to build up a base of political support for Matilda in both England and Normandy, demanding that his court take oaths first in 1127, and then again in 1128 and 1131, to recognise Matilda as his immediate successor and recognise her descendants as the rightful ruler after her.
-Stephen was amongst those who took this oath in 1127.
-Nonetheless, relations between Henry, Matilda and Geoffrey became increasingly strained towards the end of the king's life.
-Matilda and Geoffrey suspected that they lacked genuine support in England, and proposed to Henry in 1135 that the king should hand over the royal castles in Normandy to Matilda whilst he was still alive and insist on the Norman nobility swearing immediate allegiance to her, thereby giving the couple a much more powerful position after Henry's death.
-Henry angrily declined to do so, probably out of a concern that Geoffrey would try to seize power in Normandy somewhat earlier than intended.
+Stephen was among those who took this oath in 1127.
+Nonetheless, relations between Henry, Matilda, and Geoffrey became increasingly strained towards the end of the king's life.
+Matilda and Geoffrey suspected that they lacked genuine support in England and proposed to Henry in 1135 that he should hand over the royal castles in Normandy to Matilda while he was still alive and insist on the Norman nobility swearing immediate allegiance to her, thereby giving the couple a much more powerful position after Henry's death.
+Henry angrily declined, probably out of a concern that Geoffrey would try to seize power in Normandy somewhat earlier than intended.
 A fresh rebellion broke out in southern Normandy, and Geoffrey and Matilda intervened militarily on behalf of the rebels.
 In the middle of this confrontation, Henry unexpectedly fell ill and died near Lyons-la-Foret.